Dyke-F/Udacity-DRL-Nanodegree-ContinousControl/Report.md

 ## 1. Deep Reinforcement Learning Architecture
 In this project, the TD3 algorithm is implemented to solve the continous control robot task.
-- Initialise a replay buffer (from the ReplayBuffer.py file) as the agents memory Replay buffer holds BUFFER_SIZE number of training exploration and samples BATCH_SIZE number of these for learning iteratively at each step.
+- Initialise a replay buffer (from the ReplayBuffer.py file) as the agents memory
+- Replay buffer holds BUFFER_SIZE number of training exploration and samples BATCH_SIZE number of these for learning iteratively at each step.
-- A online / local actor (policy) and critic (Q-value) network is initialized.
+- An online / local actor (policy) and critic (Q-value) network is initialized.
 - Soft updates are used for adjusting the weight matrices in the corresponding actor and critic target networks
 ### TD3 learning:
   - TD3 is similar to DDPG learning, however stabilizes value estimations through generating two Q-networks (pair, thus the name Twin in TD3)